Bilger321/fedora/btrfs/README.md

 #### TODO
 * Encrpyt drive
-* Remove final reboot, or do some more actions in stage 3.
+* Remove final reboot, or do some more actions in stage 3
+   * Cleanup?